 Solar Tax Credits & other Benefits of Inflation Reduction Act

-This means if LightWave commissioned your project this year, you likely gained an additional 4% in tax benefits.
+Commercial and residential solar energy projects commissioned in 2022 are now eligible for the 30% Solar Tax Credit.
+So, if LightWave Solar commissioned your solar power project this year, you likely gained an additional 4% in tax benefits.
 Check with your accountant!

-The 30% solar tax credit has been extended until 2032.
-For commercial projects, there are ways for system owners to claim a 40%-50% solar tax credit, such as using American-made components, and locating the project in a low-income community or on a brownfield.
-Projects over 1MW AC must meet additional labor guidelines.
+The 30% Solar Tax Credit has been extended until 2032, and will be available for all residential and commercial solar energy projects under 1MW AC.
+There are even ways for commercial solar energy system owners to claim a 40-50% solar tax credit, such as using American-made components or locating the solar system in a low-income community or on a brownfield.

-This means if you install a battery-only system, or if you add batteries to your solar system in the future, they will qualify for the 30% tax credit.
-Storage capacity needs to be at least 5kWh for commercial and 3kWh for residential.
+Stand-alone energy storage systems, like lithium-ion batteries, are now eligible for the 30% Tax Credit!
+So, if you install a battery-only solar system, or if you add batteries to your solar project in 2023 or later, they will qualify for the 30% tax credit.
+The system’s storage capacity needs to be at least 5kWh for commercial and 3kWh for residential to qualify.

-LightWave team members are not tax professionals, but we can provide our understanding of the new tax rules and implications for your solar project.
-Please verify with your tax professional!
-Go here for guidance from SEIA.
+While our LightWave Solar team members are not tax professionals, we can provide an understanding of the new tax rules from a solar perspective and explain the financial implications of the 2022 Inflation Reduction Act on your project.
+Please verify with your tax professional and read SEIA’s summary for a deeper understanding.